BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/lost-futures.md

 Regardless of the underlying system, what truly matters is more equitable wealth distribution.
 And pseudonymization isn't the solution; in fact, it's quite the opposite.
 The idea that fewer regulations lead to a "better" society has been disproven time and time again.
-What really matters is the mode of negotiation -- whether it's central or decentralized, direct or indirect, fair or unfair, informed or uninformed.
+What really matters is the mode of negotiation---whether it's central or decentralized, direct or indirect, fair or unfair, informed or uninformed.

 The perils of power concentration are evident within both the *crypto* and *effective altruism* movements, as exemplified by the case of Bankman-Fried.
 A staunch crypto enthusiast and advocate of the effective altruism movement, Bankman-Fried was once its wealthiest member.